 If you are sick, stay home and self-quarantine.
 Please visit the UF Health Screen, Test & Protect website about next steps, retake the questionnaire and schedule your test for no sooner than 24 hours after your symptoms began.
 Please call your primary care provider if you are ill and need immediate care or the UF Student Health Care Center at 352-392-1161 or email covid@shcc.ufl.edu to be evaluated for testing and to receive further instructions about returning to campus.
 UF Health Screen, Test & Protect offers guidance when you are sick, have been exposed to someone who has tested positive or have tested positive yourself.
-Visit the UF Health-Screen, Test & Protect website for more information.
+Visit the UF Health Screen, Test & Protect website (Links to an external site.) for more information.

-Tests will held during class time, in class.
-Attendance is mandatory.
+Tests will held in class, during class time